Schmavery/simple-save/README.md

 A stupidly simple way of persisting values in nodejs.
 This will rewrite tagged literal values that are assigned to variables in your source code.

+- No config files!
+- No environment variables!
+- No databases!

+Persist hardcoded data in your source files like you've always wanted!

 # Install
 ```bash
   npm install simple-save